 These companies have capitalized on the opportunities missed by financial institutions and are seeing rapid growth and incredible revenue numbers.

 For financial services to compete in the coming years there needs to be a bigger effort than simply reforming a few outdated and damaging business practices.

 There needs to be innovation, or more specifically, an embracing of digital transformation.
-You need to buck the habit of slow adoption and jump head first into the digital era if you have any chance of competing with the tech companies that are slowly pulling digital dependant millennials away from your organisation.
+You need to buck the habit of slow adoption and jump head first into the digital era if you have any chance of competing with the tech companies that are slowly pulling digital dependant millennials away from your organization.

 The key to securing the future of financial institutions

-In short, millennials are the key to your future.
+In short, Millennials are the key to your future.
 They’ve now overtaken Gen X as the largest generation in the workforce and aren’t far off becoming dominant consumer market and lifeblood of businesses in every industry.